-Academic GPA-The Academic GPA is calculated using the student's final grade in English, Math, Science, Social Studies, Foreign Language and academic elective courses.
+Academic GPA-The Academic GPA is calculated using the student's final grade in English, Math, Science, Social Studies, Foreign Language, and Academic Elective courses.
 The Academic GPA is based on a 4-point scale (ex.
-3.80).
-Cartersville High School utilizes the Academic GPA to determine class rank which includes the selection of Honor Graduates, Valedictorian, and Salutatorian.
-The Academic GPA is the basis for HOPE Scholarship eligibility and for many college entrance requirements.
+3.80), and all CHS students have an unweighted/weighted Academic GPA.
+The unweighted Academic GPA is the basis for HOPE Scholarship eligibility.

 Cumulative GPA- The Cumulative GPA is calculated using the student's final grade in ALL courses completed at the high school level.
 The Cumulative GPA is also based on a 4-point scale (ex.
-3.80).
+3.80), and all CHS students have an unweighted/weighted Cumulative GPA.
+Cartersville High School utilizes the Cumulative weighted GPA to determine class rank, as well as the selection of Honor Graduates, Honor Graduates with Distinction, Valedictorian, and Salutatorian.